mandolyte/experiment-qwik/README.md

 ```
 - Finally added a "global" context example, but creating it in `root.tsx`.
 See route "global-child".

+## Loader

+This folder will explore using the new loader$ feature.
+The docs are [here](https://qwik.builder.io/qwikcity/loader/#loader).
+To quote:
+> Loaders allow data to flow from the server to the Qwik Components.
+For this reason, Qwik Loaders should be always understood in the context of loading data in the server that is later consumed by a Qwik Component...

+1. created the "loader" folder by copying the "min-qwik-city"
+2. used `yarn && yarn start` to make sure it works before making any changes
+3.

 # To Do

 - Add a header back in to min setup (but keep it separate)